brennhill/Leading-Engineering-with-AI/DataScienceManagement.md

 ## The Guitar Pedal Analogy

 I’ve been playing guitar for years.
-If you looked at my home office right now, you wouldn't just see monitors and keyboards; you'd see a mess of patch cables and stompboxes.
-And if you've ever spent a Saturday afternoon debugging a hum in your pedalboard, you already understand the architecture of a brain.
+These days I'm all-digital, but uf you looked at my home office a few years ago, you wouldn't have just seen monitors and keyboards; you'd have seen a mess of patch cables and stompboxes.
+And if you've ever spent a Saturday afternoon debugging a hum or static in your pedalboard, you already understand the architecture of a brain.

 Imagine that rig.
 You plug a cable into the guitar.
 That cable carries a raw, analog signal (the input).
 You don't plug that cable directly into the speaker; you plug it into a board—a messy chain of little metal boxes connected by wires.